saveliyb/PyDepenDra/README.md

-# PyDepend - Python Dependency Analysis Toolkit
+# PyDepenDra - Python Dependency Analysis Toolkit

-**PyDepend** is a static analysis tool that maps and visualizes dependencies in Python projects.
+**PyDepenDra** is a static analysis tool that maps and visualizes dependencies in Python projects.
 It helps maintain clean architecture by revealing import patterns and circular dependencies.

 ## 🌟 Key Features